On the uniform positivity of $F$-signature under reduction modulo $p$: F -signature in equal characteristic zero

 \begin{rem} Suppose that $R=(\C[x_1, \dots, x_n]/(f_1, \dots, f_r))_{(x_1, \dots, x_n)}$ is the localization at the maximal ideal $(x_1, \dots, x_n)$ of a quotient ring of a polynomial ring $\C[x_1, \dots, x_n]$ over $\C$ and that all coefficients of the defining equations $f_i$ are integers.
 For each prime number $p$, let $R_p=(\F_p[x_1, \dots, x_n]/(\overline{f_1}, \dots, \overline{f_r}))_{(x_1, \dots, x_n)}$, where $\overline{f_i}$ is the image of $f_i$ in the polynomial ring $\F_p[x_1, \dots, x_n]$ over $\F_p$.
 Then

 \end{rem}

 We record some basic properties of $F$-signature in equal characteristic zero.

-\begin{prop} Let $(R,\m)$ be a $d$-dimensional local domain essentially of finite type over $\C$. \begin{enumerate}[label=$(\arabic*)$] \item If $s(R)>0$, then $R$ is of strongly $F$-regular type. \item $s(R)=1$ if and only if $R$ is regular. \item Suppose that $R$ is normal $\Q$-Gorenstein and $f\in \m$ is a nonzero element such that $\Spec R/(f)$ has klt singularities.
+\begin{prop} Let $(R,\m)$ be a $d$-dimensional local domain essentially of finite type over $\C$. \begin{enumerate}[label=$(\arabic*)$] \item If $s(R)>0$, then $R$ is of strongly $F$-regular type. \item $s(R)=1$ if and only if $R$ is regular. \item Suppose that $R$ is normal $\Q$-Gorenstein and $f\in \m$ is a nonzero element.
 Then

 \end{enumerate} \end{prop} \begin{proof} We use the same notation as in Definition \ref{F-signature in char0}. \begin{enumerate} \item This is immediate from Proposition \ref{F-signature basic} (3). \item If $R$ is regular, then there exists a dense open subset $U$ of $A$ such that $R_{\mu}$ is regular for every closed point $\mu \in U$.
 Therefore, by Proposition \ref{F-signature basic} (2), $s(R)=1$.